-(e) Property, plant and equipment
+(e) Plant and equipment

-All property, plant and equipment are shown at cost less accumulated depreciation.
+All plant and equipment are shown at cost less accumulated depreciation.
 Costs include expenditure that is directly attributable to acquisition of the items.

-Property, plant and equipment are depreciated on a straight-line basis over their estimated useful lives using the following rates:
+Plant and equipment are depreciated on a straight-line basis over their estimated useful lives using the following rates:

 Rate

 Motor vehicles 20%

 Office equipment 33%

 Marine vessels, barge and tug boats 10%

+Docking assets 33%